A free boundary problem for the mean-field limit of diffusing particles with nonlinear boundary reactivity

 with $Z^\nu_0=0$, for all $t\in[0,T]$ and $\phi \in C^{\infty}_b(\R)$, where $v_t$ denotes the (random) density of $\nu_t$.
 Furthermore, $v_t$ is adapted to the filtration $\mathcal{F}^\mu_t=\sigma(I^\mu_s:s\leq t)$, jointly continuous on $(0,T]\times \R^+$, and satisfies the same Aronson estimate and $L^2$ control as in \eqref{eq:lamperti_aronson} and \eqref{eq:L2-control}, respectively.
 Note also that $I^\nu_t:=1-\nu_t(\R^+)$ satisfies $I^\nu=Z^{\nu,-\mathbf{1}}$. \end{prop} \begin{proof} By the definition of $\nu$ in \eqref{eq:defn_nu}, we can take $\phi(t,x)=\phi(x-A_t)$, for $\phi \in C_b^\infty(\R)$, as the $\mathcal{F}^\mu$-adapted $C^{1,2}$ test function in \eqref{eq:lin_weak_formulation_P}--\eqref{eq:BC_P} and change variables to obtain \eqref{eq:weak_form_nu} with

 It remains to argue that \eqref{eq:BC_nu} in fact takes the form \eqref{eq:bc_nu_classical} with (each realisation of) $\nu$ having a continuous density function $v$.
-To this end, the key observation is the following: by the construction of $X$, we can argue in complete analogy with Theorem \ref{prop:perturb_density} to conclude that, conditional on $\mathcal{F}^\mu_T$, $\nu_t$ has a density $v_t$ such that $(t,x)\mapsto v(t,x)$ satisfies all the properties of that theorem with the quantities defined analogously.
-As in \eqref{eq:limit_local_time} and the proof of Lemma \ref{eq:DCT_epsilon}, we therefore get that
+To this end, the key observation is the following: by the construction of $X$, we can argue in complete analogy with Theorem \ref{thm:perturb_density} and Corollary \ref{cor:L2-sqrt} to conclude that, conditional on $\mathcal{F}^\mu_T$, $\nu_t$ has a density $v_t$ such that $(t,x)\mapsto v(t,x)$ is continuous up to the boundary and satisfies \eqref{eq:lamperti_aronson} and \eqref{eq:L2-control}.
+As in \eqref{eq:limit_local_time} and the proof of Lemma \ref{lemma:DCT_epsilon}, we in particular get

 which is equal to \eqref{eq:bc_nu_classical} by the continuity of $v$.
-The claim $I=Z^{\nu,-\mathbf{1}}$ follows by taking $\phi \equiv -1$ as the test function in \eqref{eq:weak_form_nu}, since $\langle \nu_0 , \mathbf{1} \rangle=1$. \end{proof}
+The claim $I=Z^{\nu,-\mathbf{1}}$ follows by taking $\phi \equiv -\mathbf{1}$ as the test function in \eqref{eq:weak_form_nu}, since $\langle \nu_0 , \mathbf{1} \rangle=1$. \end{proof}

 For a given limit point $\mu$, which satisfies Proposition \ref{prop:rand_weak_solution}, we now have that the associated $\nu$ in Proposition \ref{prop:linearised_problem_nu} satisfies that same weak formulation but with $A$ and $C$ frozen in terms of $\mu$.
 Thus, we refer to it as a decoupled, or linearised, weak solution.
 Crucially, $\nu$ has a well-behaved density and, in turn, enjoys the stronger characterisation \eqref{eq:bc_nu_classical} of its boundary condition.